 After the infamous world-wide disaster that must not be named started to quieten down, festivals of all kinds have come back in full force.
-We just missed them that much!
-2022 was a chance to regroup, literally, and music and cultural festivals have come back bigger, better, and a whole lot stronger.
+La Tomatina in Spain just got brighter, and all the arts festivals are blooming with fresh new perspectives.
+And thankfully so, because 2023 was a good reminder of what life was like before.
+We had a chance to regroup, literally, and music and cultural festivals have come back bigger, better, and a whole lot stronger.

-Let’s take a look at what will be conjured up for the rest of the year.
-2023, ARE YOU READY?!?!
+Let’s take a look at the biggest festivals in Europe that will be conjured up for the rest of the year.
+2024, ARE YOU READY?!?!

 1 – Tomorrowland